gianfrancodp/MGStools/README.md

 For use in your local machine see this instructions:

 1. Prepare Python environment with below requirement
-2. Download python file "shp2html.py"
+2. Download python file "shp2html.py" or Jupyter notebook version "shp2html.ipynb"
 3. Open python file and update !!!
 User inputs !!! with your files and your project

-## shp2html.py
+## shp2html
 Contributors: @albdag, @gianfrancodp

 This script converts a shapefile with polygons to an HTML image map.